-There are arrangements are in place to ensure that service users who require high levels of supervision or monitoring and restriction have had their capacity considered and where appropriate assessed.
+There are arrangements in place to ensure that service users who require high levels of supervision or monitoring and restriction have had their capacity considered and where appropriate assessed.

 Where a service user is experiencing a deprivation of liberty, the care records contain details of assessments completed and agreed outcomes developed in conjunction with the HSC Trust representative.
+It was identified that the DoLS assessment for one service user was required to be reviewed and updated; the manager described the steps taken to have this completed.